jacrobin/outlook-based-email-bot/README.md

 ## Modules Used

+###Mammoth

+for converting Docx files to HTML.

+###win32com

+for opening and sending emails through outlook.

+###csv

-Mammoth - for converting Docx files to HTML. win32com - for opening and sending emails through outlook. csv - two coulmn CSV files was used to store names and the respective email address for that contact. time - Setting a 15 minute timmer to avoid suspicion from the outlook domain owner.
+two coulmn CSV files was used to store names and the respective email address for that contact.

+###time

+Setting a 15 minute timmer to avoid suspicion from the outlook domain owner.

 ## Limitations